zlindacz/RegistryCare/docs/redux-structure.md

 - receiveOtherUser
   - invoked from an API callback
+  - the UserReducer updates user[id] in the application's state.

+- receiveUsers
+  - invoked from an API callback
+  - the UserReducer updates users in the application's state.

+- receiveRegistryDisplay
+  - invoked from an API callback
-  - the OtherUserReducer updates other_user[id] in the application's state.
+  - the RegistryReducer updates user[id] registry in the application's state.

 - receiveSinglePledge
   - invoked from an API callback
-  - the PledgesReducer updates pledge[id] in the application's state.
+  - the PledgeReducer updates pledge[id] in the application's state.

 - receivePledges
   - invoked from an API callback
-  - the PledgesReducer updates pledges in the application's state.
+  - the PledgeReducer updates pledges in the application's state.

 - removePledge
   - invoked from an API callback
-  - the PledgesReducer removes pledges[id] from the application's state.
+  - the PledgeReducer removes pledges[id] from the application's state.

 - receiveDonationsDisplay
   - invoked from an API callback